rishi058/lyrics-synchronization-service/README.md

 This ensures the final sync output provides a natural and correct Hinglish representation, character for character.

 ---

+## Unified LLM Pipeline (`RefineHinglishSong`)

+### Why LLM normalization is necessary

+The single `RefineHinglish` agent acts as a **semantic translator** — it understands that `"pyar"` is `"प्यार"`, `"teri"` is `"तेरी"`, and `"hoga"` is `"होगा"` — none of which ITRANS reliably handles.
+The LLM response also correctly assigns each word a `lang` (`"hi"` or `"en"`), which drives the English gap-fill logic downstream.

+Hinglish is Hindi written in Latin characters.
+It is informal and has no standardized spelling — `"kyun"`, `"kyu"`, `"kyoon"` are all valid representations of `"क्यों"`.
+Rule-based transliteration systems like ITRANS fail on this input because:

+- They require **standardized Latin encodings**, not casual typed forms.
+- They cannot infer intent from ambiguous romanizations.
+- They produce incorrect Devanagari for colloquial contractions

+All contextual normalization is centralized within `helpers/hi/process_helper.py` which passes words to `RefineHinglishSong` (`helpers/hi/llm/refine_lyrics.py`).
+This performs transliteration refinement and language detection in a single, efficient LLM pass via **Cohere `command-a-03-2025`** (using LangChain structured outputs).

+### Pre-Transliteration
+Before the LLM is hit, rules-based pre-processing steps run (`helpers/hi/transliteration.py`):
+- Converts the string to a list of `{lat, dev, lang}` dictionary tokens.
+- Fills in rough ITRANS/Devanagari defaults using `indic_transliteration`.
+- Attempts a naive `lang` tag initialization via `wordfreq`.

+### LLM Refinement Layer
+The populated dictionary tokens are sent in a batch to the `RefineHinglish` LLM prompt:
+- **Validates Tags**: Corrects naive mappings (e.g. tagging true English words as `"en"` and catching "Hinglish-looking" Hindi words like `"Aja"` or `"ko"` to assign them `"hi"`).
+- **Refines Spelling**: Corrects rough ITRANS phoneme errors (e.g., changes `"Mujhay"` -> `"मुझे"` accurately).
+- **Graceful Fallback**: If the LLM API call fails, the pipeline automatically falls back to the original dictionary array using the unrefined `indic_transliteration` results, ensuring processing completes.

+---

+## Key Functions

 ## Handling English Words Inside Hindi Songs